horacio/vim-omniref/README.md

 You can perform searches in Omniref in various ways.

 For example, you can position your cursor on a word and call `:Omniref`.
-You can select a collection of words in visual mode and then call `Omniref`.
+You can select a collection of words in visual mode and then call `:Omniref`.
 For both ways, you can prepend some keywords calling `:Omniref addtional keywords`

 Lastly, you can call `:Omniref` passing it a word or phrase directly, like